tiiuae/ghaf/src/scs/patching-automation.md

 `scheme:type/namespace/name@version?qualifiers#subpath`

-  + **scheme**: URL scheme, with the constant value "pkg", facilitating the future official registration of the "pkg" scheme for package URLs
+  + **scheme**: URL scheme, with the constant value "pkg", facilitating the future official registration of the "pkg" scheme for package URLs.
-  + **type**: the package type, such as npm, maven, etc
+  + **type**: the package type, such as npm, maven, etc.
   + **namespace**: name prefix.
-For example GitHub user, organization, etc
+For example GitHub user, organization, etc.
-  + **name**: the name of the package
+  + **name**: the name of the package.
-  + **version**: the version of the package
+  + **version**: the version of the package.
-  + **qualifiers**: extra qualifying data, e.g. OS, distro, architecture, etc
+  + **qualifiers**: extra qualifying data, e.g. OS, distro, architecture, etc.
-  + **subpath**: extra subpath relative to package root
+  + **subpath**: extra subpath relative to package root.

 In addition to PURL, each component should contain at least one hash value, computed from cryptographic hash functions.
-The hash values help verifying original package integrity and source prior to update download.
+The hash values help to verify the original package integrity and source prior to update the download.
 Thus minimizing security risks during the process.

 ### Package Update

-The update mechanism implementation is system dependent and will differ from build system to another.
-For example in Nix it is enough that respective nix files are automatically updated and the package is rebuilt.
-More information on package update steps is available in [NixOSWiki](https://nixos.wiki/wiki/Update_a_package).
+The update mechanism implementation depends on a system and will differ from one build system to another.

+For example, in Nix it is enough that respective Nix files are automatically updated and the package is rebuilt.
+For more information on package update steps, see the [Update a package](https://nixos.wiki/wiki/Update_a_package) article of the NixOS Wiki.